-Sign in to the Azure AD admin center with a license administrator account.
-To manage licenses, the account must be a license administrator, user administrator, or global administrator.
+Sign in to the Azure portal with a license administrator account.
+To manage licenses, the account must be a License Administrator, User Administrator, or Global Administrator.

 Under All products, select both Office 365 Enterprise E5 and Enterprise Mobility + Security E3 by selecting the product names.
 To start the assignment, select Assign at the top of the page.